SAjnr1/3d-modelling/README.md

 5. A safety helmet symbolizing professionalism and safety
 6. A digital display element representing innovation and design

+The design has a total length of 12.7cm, total breadth of 12.7cm and a total width or heigth of 2.6cm

 The final model is suitable for 3D printing and can be scaled for different applications such as plaques, keychains, awards, or display pieces.

 Applications Used: